How to Cook Japanese Rice

 gentile rinse how to cook japanese rice

-3. The 15-Minute Soak: Submerge the rinsed rice in a bowl filled with fresh, clean water (unmeasured).
-Let it sit and absorb water for exactly 15 minutes.
+• Soak: Submerge the rinsed rice in fresh cold water and let it soak undisturbed for exactly 15 minutes.

 soaking in the rice water how to cook japanese rice